rarra21/Springboard/README.md

 ## Data Collection & Processing

-The script used to collect and process the data is:
+The script used to collect and process the data is: scripts/data_collection.py

+This script performs:
+- Loading raw PeMS data
+- Selecting relevant columns
+- Cleaning missing values
+- Feature engineering (hour, day of week)
+- Creating prediction targets (30 min and 60 min ahead)
+- Exporting sample datasets

+---

+## Model (Initial Baseline)

+A simple Linear Regression model was trained using:

+Features:
+- flow
+- occupancy
+- hour
+- dayofweek

+Target:
+- speed_30min_ahead

+### Performance:
+- MAE: 0.032
+- RMSE: 0.054

+---

+## Notes

+- Full dataset is large and not included in GitHub
+- Sample datasets are used for demonstration
+- Future work will include more advanced models and deployment

+---

+## Author
+Ravi Arora